atlemann/atlemann.github.io/_drafts/publish-fake-git-tag.md

 let branchName = Environment.environVarOrDefault "BRANCH_NAME" "1.2.3-beta.4"
 ```

-and run the build script we get a `nupkg` which contains a `nuspec` with the following content:
+and comment out the `Push` target and then run the build script we get a `MyFsProject.nupkg` which contains a `nuspec` with the following content:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>